-AFLA, A LEADING VOICE IN INTERNATIONAL CRIMINAL JUSTICE
+AFLA, A LEADING VOICE IN RIGHTS AND ACCOUNTABILITY

-Africa Legal Aid (AFLA) has been at the forefront of promoting international criminal justice in Africa and has engaged with stakeholders in Africa, Asia and the Global North in this endeavour.
+Africa Legal Aid (AFLA) has been at the forefront of promoting rights and accountability in Africa and has engaged with stakeholders in Africa, Asia and the Global North in this endeavour.
 AFLA has worked to increase understanding of international justice, and accessibility of the International Criminal Court (ICC) to national actors.
 It has spearheaded efforts to incorporate much needed African perspectives in the global campaign to promote accountability and end impunity for gross human rights violations.
-In the process, AFLA has become a leading voice in promoting accountability and ending impunity for crimes that shock the conscience of humankind.
+In the process, AFLA has become a leading voice in promoting accountability and ending impunity for gross human rights violations.

 It is of historical importance to note that under the auspices of Africa Legal Aid, the Cairo-Arusha Principles on Universal Jurisdiction in Respect of Gross Human Rights Offences: an African Perspective were adopted in Arusha, Tanzania on 20 October 2002.
 The Principles have since become a salient resource for advocacy and lobbying initiatives.
 The ‘Cairo Draft’ was cited in an acclaimed dissenting opinion at the International Court of Justice (ICJ).
-AFLA continues to advocate for the promotion of accountability for serious crimes of international concern.
+AFLA continues to advocate for the promotion of accountability for serious human rights offences.

-AFLA has an extensive track record on international criminal justice and has convened topical meetings on the evolving regime of international criminal justice, both on its own and in cooperation with key stakeholders, including The ICC, The International Criminal Tribunal for Rwanda (ICTR); The Commonwealth Secretariat; The Southern Africa Litigation Centre (SALC); The International Legal Assistance Consortium (ILAC); The International Bar Association (IBA); Avocats Sans Frontières (ASF); The Arab Institute for Human Rights (AIHR), the Kenya Human Rights Commission, Fundación International Baltasar Garzón – FIBGAR, and The Hague Institute for Global Justice, to mention only a few.
+AFLA has an extensive track record in promoting rights and accountability and has convened topical meetings on the evolving regime of human rights and international justice, both on its own and in cooperation with key stakeholders, including The ICC, The International Criminal Tribunal for Rwanda (ICTR); The Commonwealth Secretariat; The Southern Africa Litigation Centre (SALC); The International Legal Assistance Consortium (ILAC); The International Bar Association (IBA); Avocats Sans Frontières (ASF); The Arab Institute for Human Rights (AIHR), the Kenya Human Rights Commission, Fundación International Baltasar Garzón – FIBGAR, and The Hague Institute for Global Justice, to mention only a few.

-These conferences and dialogues have addressed cutting-edge themes including: Complementarity in Action: Bringing Yahya Jammeh to Justice; Emerging Trends on Complementarity: Consultations with Stakeholders in Central and East Africa; Emerging Trends on Complementarity in West Africa; Victims of Hissène Habré: The Struggle for Reparations Continues; Carrying Forward the Legacy of the Extraordinary African Chambers in the Habré Trial: An African Solution to an African Problem; Symposium on Incorporating the Innovations of the Extraordinary African Chambers into International Criminal Justice; three seminars, book launches and presentation of the book on ‘the ICC and Africa: One Decade On; ‘Carrying Forward the Innovations of the Extraordinary African Chambers for the Prosecution of Habré; ICC Withdrawals: Is Africa Running Away from Justice; Complementarity, the Habré Trial and the Evolution of Universal Jurisdiction.
+These conferences and dialogues have addressed cutting-edge themes including: Justice for Victims of Rights Violations and Sexual Violence in The Gambia; Lessons from the Gbagbo and Blé Goudé Case and ICC Review; Commemorating the 20th Anniversary of the Rome Statute System; Complementarity in Action: Bringing Yahya Jammeh to Justice; Emerging Trends on Complementarity: Consultations with Stakeholders in Central and East Africa; Emerging Trends on Complementarity in West Africa; Victims of Hissène Habré: The Struggle for Reparations Continues; Carrying Forward the Legacy of the Extraordinary African Chambers in the Habré Trial: An African Solution to an African Problem; Symposium on Incorporating the Innovations of the Extraordinary African Chambers into International Criminal Justice; three seminars, book launches and presentation of the book on ‘the ICC and Africa: One Decade On; ‘Carrying Forward the Innovations of the Extraordinary African Chambers for the Prosecution of Habré; ICC Withdrawals: Is Africa Running Away from Justice; Complementarity, the Habré Trial and the Evolution of Universal Jurisdiction.
 Complementarity: Beyond ICC; Universalizing the Rome Statute of the International Criminal Court; Cooperation, Defence Perspectives, and Clarifying the Immunity Debate; Africa and the International Criminal Court: Lessons Learned, Synergies Ahead; Taking the Higher Ground in the Debate on the ICC and Africa; Africa and the ICC: Engaging North African and Francophone Countries; Africa and the ICC: a Stakeholder’s Meeting on Unsettling and Emerging Issues; Africa and the ICC: One Decade On; The ICC in a Politically Divided World; ICC Complementarity Workshop in Kenya; Africa and the First ICC Review Conference; The Al-Bashir Arrest Warrant: the World vs. Africa or the African Union vs. The People of Africa; A Holistic Approach to Gender-based Violence; Gender Justice and the Legacy of the International Criminal Tribunal for Rwanda (ICTR); the Interface between Peace and International Criminal Justice in Africa; Round Table Conference at the International Criminal Court; Experts Meeting 2: African Perspectives on Universal Jurisdiction for Crimes Against Humanity; Experts Meeting 1: African Perspectives on Universal Jurisdiction for Crimes Against Humanity; Africa and Universal Jurisdiction for Crimes Against Humanity.
 As well, AFLA has engaged the ICC and monitored its activities since the Court’s inception.
 AFLA convened the first major conference to introduce the ICC to human rights and justice sectors in Africa.

-Furthermore, AFLA has issued several publications on contemporary issues of international criminal justice.
-Click here for the full list.
+Furthermore, AFLA has issued several publications on contemporary issues of human rights and accountability.
+Click here .
 AFLA dedicated the latest volume in its book series to the theme: ‘The International Criminal Court and Africa: One Decade On’.
 The Book, a tome, of 700 pages was published in September 2016 and has a Preface by Navi Pillay, Former UN High Commissioner for Human Rights, and a Foreword by Ben Ferencz, the last surviving Prosecutor of the Nuremberg Trials.
 It also has contributions from notable figures, advocates and scholars of international criminal justice.

-AFLA has the know-how, experience, network, and proven track record to enlist a world-class faculty of experts and resource persons, both in-house and through its extensive networks, to make its interventions resoundingly successful.
+AFLA has the know-how, experience, network, and proven track record to enlist a world-class faculty of experts and resource persons, both in-house and through its extensive networks, to make its rights and accountability initiatives resoundingly successful.

 See dissenting opinion of Judge Christine van den Wyngaert, Yerodia case concerning the Arrest Warrant of 11 April 2000, Democratic Republic of Congo vs. Belgium. http://www.icj- cij.org/docket/files/121/8144.pdf